Junaid0-glitch/-Clustering-and-Recommendation-System-for-Netflix-Titles/README.md

 ## 🚀 Project Overview

-This project tackles the end-to-end pipeline of building a robust recommendation system using real-world content metadata.
-The process includes:
+This project tackles the end-to-end pipeline of building a robust recommendation system using real-world content metadata, The process includes:

 * ✅ Data Cleaning & Preprocessing
 * 📊 Hypothesis Testing & Statistical Analysis